DataDog/integrations-extras/federatorai/README.md

 **ProphetStor Federator.ai Kafka Overview**

-![dashboard_overview][7]
+![Dashboard Overview][7]

 * Recommended Replicas vs Current/Desired Replicas
-   - This timeseries graph shows the recommended replicas from the Federator.ai and the desired and current replicas in the system.
+   - This timeseries graph shows the recommended replicas from Federator.ai and the desired and current replicas in the system.

 * Production vs Consumption vs Production Prediction
    - This timeseries graph shows the Kafka message production rate and consumption rate and the production rate predicted by Federator.ai.